PhilippOesch/rlcard/rlcard/games/cego/docs/experiment_planning.md

 ### Training of models for particular players

 Another question relevant for the understanding of the environment could be if trained models for one player can be used and replaced for the 3 other players.
-For this question a model was trained
+For this question a model was trained without the implemented heuristic.

 Notable Parameters: